andreiursulean/hubble/README.md

 check there for more information.

 Problem 2 was written in bash 4.
-The number of teams participating per country are added in a associative array and then all the *key,values* pairs from that array are written in the file.
+The number of teams participating per country are added in an associative array and then all the *key,values* pairs from that array are written in the file.
-The teams.csv file outputted from the previous exercise has been copied in the current working directory for convenienve
+The teams.csv file outputted from the previous exercise has been copied in the current working directory for convenience

 Problem 3.
 Change *i* from for( i = 0; i < n; *i*++ ) to *n* -> for( i = 0; i < n; *n*++ )